lethain/k8s-fault-injection/README.md

 You can also use the `Dockerfile` included in this repository to run it as a Kubernetes Cron Job, where it'll use the container's serviceaccount tokens to authenticate to `http://kubernetes`.
+There is an example `cronjob.yaml` in the repository as well, although I'm running on GKE and don't want to create an alpha cluster that gets autodeleted, so not positive it quite works.

 ## Missing features.